eugene-kul/plugin/README.md

 For the plugin to work, you need to additionally install the **Inetis.ListSwitch** plugin from the October CMS marketplace.

-Frontend of the plugin supports only Russian language, I apologize for the inconvenience caused
+Frontend of the plugin supports only Russian language

 ---